 Make sure all bones and skin have been removed from the smoked fish, then add them to the pot.
 Allow to simmer for 10 minutes.

 Add 3 to 4 tablespoons of red palm oil into the pot.

-Add the peanut butter and allow to melt over gentle heat.
+Add the ground peanuts or peanut butter and allow to melt over gentle heat.
 Stir it into the dish and allow to simmer for 10 minutes until ready to serve.

 - This dish is traditionally served with fou fou (fufu) or boiled plantains.